 Covering the loaf softens the crust of Irish soda bread slightly.
 If you like the texture of a really crisp crust, you can skip this step.
 Cool the bread, covered, for 20 minutes.

 The Irish usually eat Irish soda bread during teatime.
-Moira said she ate it whenever she felt like it, which is probably why she and I got along so well.
-My family eats it as a breakfast bread, much like biscuits and scones.
+My family eats it as breakfast bread, much like biscuits and scones.

-Slice the warm loaf and spread salted butter or your favorite jam over the slices.
+Use a serrated knife to slice the warm loaf and spread salted butter or your favorite jam over the slices.
 Tea is a great drink to enjoy with it, though I’m a coffee girl myself.
 You can make it a full meal by serving it with fresh fruit and yogurt.
 Bacon is also a good idea.
-I mean, when is it not?
+When is it not?

-Once you’ve had your fill, transfer leftovers to an airtight container.
-Store Irish soda bread at room temperature for 3 days.
+Store baked Irish soda bread in an airtight container at room temperature for 3 days.

-Reheat slices in the toaster to give it that freshly baked flavor.
+Reheat slices in the toaster to give them that freshly baked flavor.

 You can freeze Irish soda bread for 2 months.
 First, allow it to cool completely.
 Wrap the loaf in plastic wrap- I also put it in a freezer storage bag- and freeze it for 2 months.